 Where the design community meets.

-Joined almost 8 years ago via an invitation from Allan G.
+Joined about 8 years ago via an invitation from Allan G.

 This was some interesting user research Dawn uncovered about how people wash dishes today vs. when Dawn was invented.